cheikhshift/gopher-sauce-mvc/readme.md

 	page := PanelPage{}

 Add some security.
 The following statement will evaluate if the session variable `name` exists, if not the login form will be set as the `Page.Body`.
 The  function `bLogin` is used to generate HTML of your template.
 Since no `struct` was specified Gos will revert to struct `NoStruct` as the template's model.
 To build any template the syntax is `b<template name>`.
-If the user is logged in the Body of the `Page` template is changed as needed. :
+If the user is logged in, the Body of the `Page` template is changed as needed. :

 	if _, ok := session.Values["name"]; ok  {